 In our work with children, within the realms of mathematics, we aim to facilitate a fluency of understanding, which will underpin thinking, enabling an increasingly confident, self-directed and creative development of mathematical concepts!
 It is our intention to equip our children well for a bright future in an increasingly technological, mathematically-demanding world.

 Mathematics is taught as a core subject throughout the school, from EYFS to Year 6.
 In the reception classes, children follow the Early Years Framework.
-From years one to six the statutory requirements of Curriculum 2000 in mathematics are met by referring to: the Primary Framework for Mathematics, the older National Numeracy Strategy and the latest (February 2013) Draft National Curriculum for Mathematics.
-When the final order is agreed, we will be publishing our response to it by setting out our own schemes of work for each year based on guidance within the document and our own Vision for Mathematics.
+From years one to six the statutory requirements of The National Curriculum for Mathematics.
 There will be an increased emphasis on developing fluency of understanding, creative thinking and an ability to solve problems.

 We already have our own calculations policy which outlines appropriate progression within the four operations of number.
 Computer programmes and languages are used whenever possible to enhance mathematical understanding; and, practical apparatus, visual models and images are used to develop a fluency of understanding which will underpin reasoning.
 We tailor our maths lessons to include practical, ‘hands on activities’ and investigations, and we set work in the context of ‘real-life’ situations whenever possible.
 Work is differentiated according to the individual needs of the children, and we encourage our more able mathematicians to take part in local and national mathematical challenges.